 - The show is also available in English (1 pm and 4 pm).
 To arrange a show in German you need to call or email the Museum.

 - The visit is scheduled for 75 minutes.
 However, if you opt for decorating gingerbread with icing at the end of the tour, be ready to spend there 2 hours:)

 - In the Museum, there is a gift shop with gingerbread baked at the Museum.
 The selection of gingerbread cookies differs from what is available in most of the gingerbread stores in the Old Town.

 - You can pay with a card (tickets, gift shop etc.).

 Nicolaus Copernicus – Polish astronomer who proposed that the Sun is the center of the solar system – is a scientific icon as well as icon and symbol of Toruń.
 Rather than visiting the Copernicus Museum, I would recommend to going to the Planetarium.
-The Planetarium in Toruń offers a small “Geodium” exhibition and shows for children and adults.
+The Planetarium in Toruń offers two small exhibitions (Geodium and MARS#17 Base) and shows for children and adults.